ZhgChg.Li

 Certificates: The identity used to sign the App (Signing Identity)

-• Development — Used on physical devices during the development phase (no certificates needed for simulators), belongs to a person or API Key (with quantity limits).
+• Development — Used on physical devices during development (no certificates needed for simulators), associated with a person or API Key (with quantity limits).

-• Distribution — Packaging for App Store, TestFlight, or Ad Hoc internal testing (limited to registered devices), with quantity limits, belongs to the Team.
+• Distribution — Packaging for App Store, TestFlight, or Ad Hoc internal testing (limited to registered devices), with quantity limits, belonging to the Team.

-• Enterprise — For internal use within the enterprise.
+• Enterprise — Apps for internal use within the company.

-Format : Requires both Private Key and Certificate .cer to use, or exporting from the original creation computer’s Keychain as a .p12 file will include both.
+Format : Requires both Private Key and Certificate .cer to use, or exporting from the original creating computer’s Keychain as a .p12 file will include both.

 Identifiers: Which App/Extension (Bundle ID)

-App’s Bundle ID registration and the required enabled Capabilities (such as Push Notifications, App Groups…) and App Services.
+App’s Bundle ID registration and the required Capabilities to enable (such as Push Notifications, App Groups…), App Services.

 Extensions also have their own Identifier.